ceapowell/ML-SGFEM/README.md

 A.J.
 Crowder, C.E.
 Powell, and A. Bespalov.
 Efficient adaptive multilevel stochastic Galerkin approximation using implicit a posteriori error estimation.
 SIAM J. Sci.
 Comput., 41(3), A1681-A1705 (2019), https://doi.org/10.1137/18M1194420.

-Instructions on installing and running the code are provided in the <b> User Guide </b>
+Instructions on installing and running the code are provided in the <b> User Guide. </b>